 Remember that you need a Cuba Tourist Card for your trip.
 Ask Easy Tourist Card to arrange your visa for Cuba.

 Where to stay in Trinidad, Cuba

 Trinidad has some of the best accommodation options in the country, with excellent casas particulares.
 Below is a selection of the best casas in town:

-- Casa Smith Siglo XVIII is located in a gorgeous colonial house.
+- Casa Amistad is a magnificent room located in a gorgeous colonial house.

 When to visit Trinidad, Cuba

 The weather in Trinidad, Cuba, can be separated into three main seasons: